RickyFoots/Kyonin/Parties and Players/Pinkertons/Jolene-Pix/Jolene-Pix.md

 	- That's when she stumbled her way into [[Talavon]], a beautiful little town surrounded by fields and fields of *Larkspur*, *Foxgloves*, *Poppies*, *Hydrangeas* and *Lily of the Valleys*.
 	- She got a job as a barmaid at the local bar, [[The Peaceful Root]], and became very popular with the patrons, including local bureaucrat, [[Travis Buchannan]].

-- Mr. *Buchannan* was by far the richest man in the region, owning almost all of the flower plantations that Talavon was known for.
+- Mr. *Buchannan* was by far the richest man in the region, owning almost all the flower plantations that Talavon was known for.
 	- He was also <u>one of</u> the *most handsome men in town*.
 	- He was not, however, an eligible bachelor in any way.
 	- He was, and still is, married to the woman whose Father owned the rest of the plantations in town, [[Dolly Buchannan]].